 Maybe others have told you that you should consider becoming a life coach.
 You may have even said this to yourself a time or two.
 Many people find their calling as a life coach because they found that they’ve become the trusted source for advice among their friends and families.
 Their personalities are such that people feel comfortable sharing and expressing their greatest vulnerabilities.
 They carry themselves in such a way that people trust their judgment and value their thoughts.

 If this thought has crossed your mind in the past, what has prevented you from moving forward?
 As one of the leading life coach certification programs, we meet with thousands of coaches every year who have started their journey.
 And while we don’t always know how they got to where they are, we do know that there are some common obstacles that prevent people from following their coaching dreams.

-The three biggest obstacles we found that prevent people from beginning their coaching career are time, money and the fear of being an impostor.
+The four biggest obstacles we found that prevent people from beginning their coaching career are time, money and the fear of being an impostor.
 All three of these factors can deter people from taking the first step and convince them to think that it’s not possible for them.
 If you want to become a life coach but feel paralyzed by one of the obstacles described below, read on to learn more about how to bust through these blocks and get started on a life coaching certification program.

 “I just don’t have the time.”
 People imagine that a coaching program will be a full-time job.
 They assume that they won’t have enough time to dedicate to their program or that it will prevent them from managing their other responsibilities.
 The truth is that many of our students are already working full or part time, while taking care of their families and handling all of their other responsibilities.